Charlson Comorbidity Index (CCI) Calculator

 Development and Validation History

-Mary Charlson developed the CCI at Cornell University Medical Center using a prospective cohort of 559 internal medicine patients admitted in October 1984.
+Mary Charlson developed the CCI at Cornell University Medical Center using a prospective cohort of 559 internal medicine patients.
 The condition weights were derived from Cox proportional hazards regression on 1-year mortality.
 The index was validated on a separate cohort of 685 breast cancer patients, confirming its predictive ability across different populations.
 Since then, it has been cited over 40,000 times and adapted for ICD-9 and ICD-10 coding (Charlson-Deyo, Charlson-Romano adaptations).

 Applications Beyond Survival Prediction